TRRT Game of the Week: Hononegah squeaks by Harlem

 By Jim Hagerty

-MACHESNEY PARK – The Hononegah Indians capitalized on two fourth-quarter penalties and a costly Harlem mistake to squeak past the Huskies 33-30 in NIC-10 Conference football here Friday.
+MACHESNEY PARK – The Hononegah Indians capitalized on two fourth-quarter penalties and a costly mistake to squeak past Harlem 33-30 in NIC-10 Conference football here Friday.

-The Indians struck first on a 16-yard touchdown run by Christian Gomez early in the first quarter.
+The Indians struck first early in the opening quarter on a 16-yard touchdown run by Christian Gomez.
 Lucas Hale scored the two-point conversion to give Hononegah the 8-0 lead.

 A 13-yard pass from James Cooper Jr. to Brandt Hixson was Harlem’s answer.
 The two-point conversion made it 8-8 until late in the third quarter.
 That’s when Gomez ripped off a 59-yard touchdown run and sophomore Bryce Goodwine’s PAT put the Indians up 15-8.